 When it comes to your E-Commerce business, you put in a lot of work to get it to where it is today.
 You’ve designed and created the product, founded your online business, and make sure that your existing customers have a great experience.
 You also brand, write, and most likely take care of your own fulfillment.
 That’s as far as you go.
 The next step is to send the product to the end customer.
 But feels like you’re relinquishing control over one of the most important aspects of your business.
 Now it’s out there; in a truck, in a plane, and out of your hands until it’s delivered.
 Then, when customers follow up on shipments, and you don’t have visibility, it can be nerve-wracking.
 It doesn’t have to be that way, however.

 The world of shipping, logistics, and fulfillment can appear to be complex when you’re not familiar with it.
+Also, the upcoming evolution and trends of courier delivery services are contributing to the benefits of the customers and merchants, which is a must to know.
 With the right knowledge and thorough planning, you can map out the right processes and shipping strategies to make the best choices for your business.

 To demystify the process, we’ve put together an overview of some of the basics of defining your shipping strategy, how to best package, how to anticipate operational and shipping costs with profitability, and how to best streamline your fulfillment and shipping to get your product into the hands of your customers, stress-free.